bringauto/fleet-management-http-api/README.md

 ```
 Each PATH is specified relative to the `tests` folder.
 If no PATH is specified, all the tests will run.
 Otherwise
 - when PATH is directory, the script will run all tests in this directory (and subdirectories),
-- when PATH is a python file, the script will run all tests in the file
+- when PATH is a python file, the script will run all tests in the file.

 The `-h` flag makes the script to output the test coverage analysis results in html format and opens up the `index.html`.